 Ed Bishop (Commander Ed Straker)

 Commander Ed Straker is a former American Air Force colonel and astronaut who organized SHADO after a series of UFO attacks in 1970.
-Initially, Bishop’s hair was dyed blonde but over time they transitioned to a wig to avoid damaging the follicles.
+Initially, Bishop’s hair was dyed blonde, but over time they transitioned to a wig to avoid damaging his follicles.
 Bishop owned this wig and would bring it with him to sci-fi conventions.
-There were actually a lot of wigs in space.
+As it turned out, there were actually a lot of wigs in space.
 Bishop played Straker as the quintessential cool guy, and Anderson anticipated this role catapulting him into even better roles, but this didn’t exactly happen.

-Ed began acting in 1961 as an ambulance driver in Stanley Kubrick’s 1962 movie Lolita and he worked constantly until he finally hooked up with Gerry and Sylvia Anderson for the late ’60s series Captain Scarlet and the Mysterons, which was basically like watching old-school GI Joe action figures come to life.
+Ed began acting as an ambulance driver in Stanley Kubrick’s 1962 movie Lolita, and he worked constantly until he finally hooked up with Gerry and Sylvia Anderson for the late ’60s series Captain Scarlet and the Mysterons, which was basically like watching old-school GI Joe action figures come to life.
 For that project, he voiced Captain Blue and provided the show’s narration.

 This led to UFO in 1970.
 He continued acting throughout the ‘80s, making several appearances on shows like The Kenny Everett Television Show and Whoops Apocalypse.
 In 1980 he provided his voice for the sci-fi film Saturn 3, which starred Kirk Douglas and Farrah Fawcett.